 These symptoms do not get better on their own if you continue to do what you are currently doing.
 I would say that you know your brain, and you know if it isn’t working well anymore.
 And you need to listen to that.
 And you need to stop telling yourself stories that come from the medical establishment’s complete inability to conceptualize, treat and manage chronic, early neurodegenerative processes.
 That story you tell yourself that you are just getting old?
 And that a drop in brain function that you experience as impairing your life is a normal part of that?
 That’s a story.
 That’s not real.
 And it doesn’t have to be real for you.

-That is why I created an online version of what I do with people every day in my individual practice to help slow, stop and even reverse these symptoms.
+That is why I created an online version to teach you what I do with people every day in my individual practice to help slow, stop and even reverse these symptoms.
 This online program is called the Brain Fog Recovery Program, and you can learn more about it below: